 When you are working with your site, either in the initial build or adding new content, you may want to set the site to Maintenance mode.
 Drupal 8 allows you to set the site so that visitors will see a customized message while those that have a specific permission will still be able to view the site normally and continue working on it.
 The instructions below show you how to set the site to Maintenance mode from within the Admin dashboard.

-Get better performance with InMotion Drupal Hosting.
+Get better performance with an industry-leading Drupal Hosting provider.

 How to enable maintenance mode

 - Log into your Drupal 8 admin dashboard.

 - From the top menu bar, click on Menu and then click on Configuration from the second menu bar.

 - This leads you to the Configuration page.
 From here, locate the Development section and then click on the Maintenance Mode link.